-GULP Tutorial Part 7 – Optimizing JavaScript/TypeScript
+GULP Tutorial Part 6 – Optimizing JavaScript/TypeScript

-In this part of the tutorial we are setting up our first gulp task.
+In this part of the tutorial, we are setting up our first Gulp task.

 Annotation

-Before we concatenate and minify let’s make sure our Angular code is in good shape.
+Before we concatenate and minify, let’s make sure our Angular code is in good shape.
 To make a long story short… Angular is based, largely, on the ability to directly inject dependencies.
 This ability is made possible because the name of the injected dependency is interpreted.
-As soon as a file is minified function names are changed to ‘a’ or ‘b’ or whatever the next available small variable name is available.
+As soon as a file is minified, function names are changed to ‘a’ or ‘b’ or whatever is the next available small variable name.
 This breaks dependency injection.

 Passing the dependency name as a string corrects this problem.
 Static string names are not minified.
-You can do this yourself of let Gulp run a task to do this for you.
-Even if you decided to handle this while writing code it’s a good idea to run an annotation task as a precaution.
+You can do this yourself or let Gulp run a task to do this for you.
+Even if you decided to handle this while writing code, it’s a good idea to run an annotation task as a precaution.

 From the command-line install